-ECON 3531 (b) The Economics of the Family
+ECON 3531 (b) The Economics of the Family Non-Standard Rotation.
+Enrollment limit: 18.

 Seminar.
 Microeconomic analysis of the family, gender roles, and related institutions.
 Topics include marriage, fertility, married women's labor supply, divorce, and the family as an economic organization.
 (Same as: GSWS 3302)